 History of the Kuchipudi Dancers

-.
+According to the tradition, the Kuchipudi dancers were only men at first and they all belonged to the Brahmin community.
 The Brahmin families who produced Kuchipudi dancers were popularly known as Bhagavathalu of Kuchipudi.
 The very first group of Brahmain Bhagavathulu of Kuchipudi was formed in 1502 AD.
 The programs of these Kuchipudi dancers were offerings to the deities and they never allowed women in their groups.

-called Siddhendra Yogi, codified the movements of Kuchipudi and enriched the popularity of the Kuchipudi dance form.
+However, in the 15th century, a saint called Siddhendra Yogi, codified the movements of Kuchipudi and enriched the popularity of the Kuchipudi dance form.
 Siddhendra Yogi is believed to be the pioneer of Kuchipudi dancers.
 Kuchipudi was next enriched by the advent of the female dancers.

 Popular Kuchipudi Dancers

 Following are the famous and popular Kuchipudi Dancers:

 Guru Smt.
 Vijaya Prasad: Guru Smt.
 Vijaya Prasad is one of the most famous Kuchipudi dancers, who has been practicing and teaching Kuchipudi dance for the last 50 years.
 She started to learn this art form at a tender age of three by the great Kuchipudi Natya Acharya, Shri Vedantam Lakshmi Narayana Sastry.
 She has performed for more than 500 functions throughout India.
 She is best known for her own unique elegant and mellifluous style.
 Vijaya Prasad is the recipient of many prestigious awards like Natya Sundra Kala Pravina and others.